AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

     - For more information on how OpenScPCA uses `Docker` images, [please see our `Docker` documentation](STUB_LINK for docker docs).
 - Hidden files **`.gitignore`** and **`.dockerignore`**
     - We have set up these files to tell Git and Docker, respectively, to ignore certain files that do not belong in version control or in the module's Docker image.
-    - These files will likely be automatically hidden from you, but it's useful to be aware that they are there and working behind the scenes to help manage the module!
+    - These files will likely be automatically hidden from you, and you don't really have to worry about it.
+    Just be aware that they are there and working behind the scenes to help manage the module!